-Perennial sedges emerged last season (nutgrass and nutsedge) across both the Murrumbidgee and Murray valleys.
+Perennial sedges (nutgrass and nutsedge) have emerged as an issue across both Murrumbidgee and Murray valleys in recent years.
 They commonly grow in drill-sown rice crops where minimum soil disturbance is practiced.
 Perennial sedges appear to tolerate all herbicides currently used in Australian rice crops.
 Cultural control by cultivation could be the best option.